Falling Skies: Series overview

-In season five, Tom is rescued by the Espheni's ancient enemy, the Dornia, who guide him into finding his inner warrior to defeat the Espheni once and for all.
+In the fifth season, Tom is rescued by the Espheni's ancient enemy, the Dornia, who guide him into finding his inner warrior to defeat the Espheni once and for all.
 Returned to Earth, Tom rallies humanity into a global resistance that will march on major Espheni bases all over the world.
 Tom leads the militias in the United States in a march on the Espheni base in Washington, DC.
 With the help of an Espheni communications device, humanity learns that the Espheni serve a previously unknown queen who comes to planets when victory is assured and the Espheni are moving from invasion to occupation.
 Indeed, while in Washington, Tom spots signs of the Espheni moving in on Earth.
 Tracking the queen to the ruins of the Lincoln Memorial, Tom confronts her alone, and she informs him of the true reason for the invasion.
 Tom manages to infect the Espheni Queen with a Dornia bioweapon, killing her, and spreading the bioweapon throughout the Espheni species.
 The Espheni are destroyed and the Earth is freed.
-Months later, humanity is united and makes plans to elect a new leader.
-When Tom is offered the position, he refuses it.
+Months later, humanity is united in a favorable position – no longer faced by the pre-invasion challenges of over-population, while moving forward with the benefits of the technology taken from the Espheni, Volm and Dornia.
+Humanity begins rebuilding Earth and making plans to elect a new leader; when Tom is offered the leadership position, he refuses it.